gfbio/gfbio-dmp-tool/docs/setup_notes.md

   dependencies as described
   here: https://rdmo.readthedocs.io/en/latest/installation/index.html

-- comment AUTH_USER_MODEL because of RMDO
+- SOLVED: comment AUTH_USER_MODEL because of RMDO
 - adapt requirements because of RMDO

+## Notes

+- import rdmo default settings in  local.py.
+This needs to be done in production also

 ## commands so far ...